kingstondoesit/Nodemailer-Client/README.md

 # What is this?

-Nodemailer Client is a simple email-sending service built with [Nodemailer](https://www.npmjs.com/package/nodemailer), presently configured to work with Gmail SMTP.
-However, this client is versatile and supports various other SMTP services too.
-You can tweak the code depending on your mail service you to send customized HTML emails.
+Nodemailer Client is a simple email-sending service built with [Nodemailer](https://www.npmjs.com/package/nodemailer), designed to work with several SMTP services.
+Presently configured to work with Gmail SMTP, you can tweak the code to work with your preferred mail service and send customized HTML emails.

 ## Features